awahlig/python-pcre/README.md

 Patterns or matched subjects specified as byte strings that contain ascii characters only (0-127) are passed to PCRE directly, as ascii is a subset of UTF-8.
-Other strings are internally re-encoded using a simple Latin1 -> UTF-8 codec which maps characters 128-255 to unicode codepoints of the same value.
+Other strings are internally re-encoded using a simple Latin1 to UTF-8 codec which maps characters 128-255 to unicode codepoints of the same value.
 This conversion is transparent to the caller.